Althoff Home Services Blog: Posts Tagged ‘Residential HVAC’

 A cold winter night can quickly escalate if the furnace in your home unexpectedly stops working.
 While you may be able to throw on an extra blanket or sweatshirt in some cases, a malfunctioning furnace has the potential to cause several problems.

 If your furnace is experiencing any serious issues, you may want to enlist the emergency services of a furnace repair company.
 As one of the most critical appliances in your home, it’s important to keep track of how well your furnace is working, especially during the frigid winter months.
+For guidance on staying prepared, check out how to keep your furnace safe.

 Key Takeaways